-Vanroe's Jane Johnston on collecting vintage powder compacts and vintage beauty.
-You can find Jane's compacts and new designs by Stratton at www.vanroe.co.uk
+VANROE's Jane on collecting vintage powder compacts and vintage beauty.
+You can find Jane's designs at www.vanroe.co.uk and on Amazon in the EU & USA

 I receive lots of messages about refilling vintage powder compacts with modern powders.
 It can seem daunting when faced with a gorgeous empty compact and, let’s face it, less than positive beauty counter assistants (“I’ve no idea, Chanel powders are definitely square”).
 So, here’s a quick how to: